 Specialized Retail Education Programs

-The Miller Center for Retailing and Education develops specialized retail executive education programs for individual companies, industry specific groups, and international retailers.
+The Miller Center and Education develops specialized retail executive education programs for individual companies, industry specific groups, and international retailers.
 These executive education programs are customized to meet the needs of each group, drawing upon the best minds in the retail industry along with university-based researchers, to deliver a combination of insight and practicality that is difficult to find elsewhere.

 Custom Retail Seminars

-The Retail Center provides custom-designed three and five day seminars for managers in retail firms.
+The Miller Center provides custom-designed three and five day seminars for managers in retail firms.
 There is a wide variety of topics that have been the focus of these programs.
 See below for examples of retail seminar topics.

 International Retailer Study Tours

-Through its contacts with retailers, the Retail Center can arrange for visits to the corporate headquarters of major U.S. retailers.
+Through its contacts with retailers, the Miller Center can arrange for visits to the corporate headquarters of major U.S. retailers.
 Executives in these firms discuss their cutting edge practices in merchandise management, store location, marketing, multi-channel retailing, and supply chain management.

-In addition, the Retail Center can arrange for guided tours of retail stores in which new concepts are being tested and major shopping venues.
+In addition, the Center can arrange for guided tours of retail stores in which new concepts are being tested and major shopping venues.

 U.S. Study Tours for Chinese Retail Executives

-May 18-29, 2008: The Miller Center for Retailing Education and Research and the Chinese Retail Research Center at Tsinghua University are offering a study tour of the U.S. for Chinese retail executives.
+May 18-29, 2008: the Miller Center for Retailing Education and Research and the Chinese Retail Research Center at Tsinghua University are offering a study tour of the U.S. for Chinese retail executives.
 The 13-day tour will involve lecture/discussions from industry leaders, visits to shopping centers, and meetings in corporate headquarters.

 Retail Seminar Topics